-Whether you are planning to conduct your first 1031 exchange or you are an adept exchanger looking to partner with the more experienced and sophisticated Qualified Intermediary, 1031 sponsors is well equipped to help you accomplish your financial and business goals.
+Whether you plan to conduct your first 1031 exchange or are an adept exchanger looking to partner with the more experienced and sophisticated Qualified Intermediary, 1031 sponsors are well equipped to help you accomplish your financial and business goals.

-So, the question troubles all of us is that, Can someone invest in a DST along with a Physical Property in 1031 Exchange process?
-So, the answer is ‘yes.’
+So, the question troubles all of us: Can someone invest in a DST along with a Physical Property in the 1031 Exchange process?
+So, the answer is ‘yes.

 There are various ways to structure a 1031 exchange depending upon your needs and the availability and desirability of exchangeable properties.
 You are always welcome to call and discuss the details of your transaction.
 Our expert team will help you to complete your 1031 exchange.

-Firstly we will discuss about what 1031 exchange is?
+Firstly we will discuss what 1031 exchange is?

-Here is the answer of your question Can someone invest in a DST along with a Physical Property in 1031 Exchange process?
+Here is the answer to your question: Can someone invest in a DST along with a Physical Property in the 1031 Exchange process?

 The investor can invest in a DST along with the Physical property.
-Suppose the investor identifies the property, and the cost of replacement property is less than the relinquished property.
-In this case the investor can plan to invest the proceeds to buy a new property and remaining proceeds can be invested in DST property by having some portion in it.
+Suppose the investor identifies the property, and the cost of the replacement property is less than the relinquished property.
+In this case, the investor can plan to invest the proceeds to buy a new property, and the remaining proceeds can be invested in DST property by having some portion in it.

 Let’s discuss an example to understand this point more clearly:

-Let’s assume if the investor had an investment property of worth $3 million.
-As per the rules of IRS the 1031 exchange can only be done for the properties of same or greater value.
-The investor sold the property for $ 3 million and acquires the new replacement property of worth $ 2.2 million.
-After acquiring the property the investor is left over with $0.8 million this amount he can use to invest in DST properties to successfully complete the 1031 exchange.
+Let’s assume if the investor had an investment property worth $3 million.
+As per the rules of IRS, 1031 exchange can be done for the properties of the same or greater value.
+The investor sold the property for $ 3 million and acquired the new replacement property worth $ 2.2 million.
+After acquiring the property, the investor is leftover with $0.8 million, this amount he can use to invest in DST properties to complete the 1031 exchange.

 Depending upon the situation, a 1031 exchange investor can decide to use his proceeds.
-And for consultation and assistance regarding 1031 exchange you can call – 888-876-6005 or you can also email us at firstname.lastname@example.org.
+And for consultation and assistance regarding the 1031 exchange, you can call – 888-876-6005, or you can also email us at firstname.lastname@example.org.